advance100/doc_webpack/webpack-getting-started.md

 to compile.

+> The webpack commandline try to load the file `webpack.config.js` in the current directory.

 ## A more pretty output

 If the project grows the compilation may take a bit longer.
 So we want to display some kind of progress bar.
 And we want colors...